Vocabulary

 Civic duty:

-An act or a course of action that is required of one by position, social custom, law, or religion.
+of action that is required of one by position, social custom, law, or religion.

 Moral obligation to fulfill one's responsibilities.